Apartment Living And Pest Control

 Why Apartments And Pests Don’t Mix (Yet Always Do!)

 It’s understandable why apartment complexes have problems with pest control.
 There are people coming in and out all the time, increasing the chances for pests.
 It’s also difficult to encourage consistent sanitation procedures.
 Not everyone is diligent about taking out their trash, keeping food in sealed containers, or inspecting luggage when returning from vacation.
 Unfortunately, once pests get into an apartment building, they are difficult to get rid of.
-In a single family home, it’s easier to identify where the problem is coming from.
+In a single-family home, it’s easier to identify where the problem is coming from.
 It’s also easier to work with the homeowners to prevent future issues.
-Homeowners don’t want pests in their home, so they are generally very willing to seal up gaps and cracks, place tight lids on their garbage cans, and vacuum regularly.
+Homeowners don’t want pests in their homes, so they are generally very willing to seal up gaps and cracks, place tight lids on their garbage cans, and vacuum regularly.

 What Happens If I Notice Signs Of Pests?